davewalker5/RC2014/Programs/Charles/README.md

 Charles chirps every 24 animation frames while his mood is `CONTENT` (the program's happy state), and immediately when another mood changes back to `CONTENT`.
 A startup chirp also plays as the first LCD comment is written.
-Each chirp resets the periodic counter; leaving content releases an active chirp and resets that counter.
+Each sound resets the periodic counter.
+Charles grumbles when he enters `CROSS` or `FEISTY` (including transitions between those two moods), and every 48 animation frames while he remains in either mood.
+Actions such as annoyance can trigger a grumble by causing those mood changes.
+Hungry, bored and sleepy moods are quiet.
+Any mood change releases the previous sound before starting the new one, if applicable.

 Small routines at lines 9200 onwards initialise, start, advance and release voice 1.
 Pitch advances within short slices of existing LCD delays and during frame delays, rather than waiting for a complete LCD write or animation frame.
 This keeps the rising notes close together.
-The sweep uses 2000-unit steps, ending at 16000, to make it faster than the original integration.
+The chirp sweep uses 2000-unit steps, ending at 16000, to make it faster than the original integration.
 Pitch register values are prepared once at startup; playback writes the stored bytes directly, avoiding frequency arithmetic and nested subroutine calls between notes.
 The total LCD delay-loop iteration